 5. “If a problem can be solved it will be.
 If it can not be solved there is no use worrying about it.”

 This could be declared as the epitome of rationality.
 Simply put, stop worrying and eliminate the unnecessary anxiety from your lives.
-An advice worth following at any point of time.
+An advice worth following at any point in time.

 6. “A good friend who points out mistakes and imperfections and rebukes evil is to be respected as if he reveals the secret of some hidden treasure.”

 Sounds harsh, does it not?
-We tend to prefer acquaintances and friends who do not criticize us, but always praise.
+We tend to prefer acquaintances and friends who do not criticize us but always praise us.
 We feel that it makes us grow but it is actually the opposite.
-Understandably, being infallible beings, and a friend with the strength to point out our fallacies and help you grow out of must be regarded as a special one.
+Understandably, being infallible beings, and a friend with the strength to point out our fallacies and help you grow out of them must be regarded as a special one.

 7. “Neither a space station nor an enlightened mind can be realized in a day.”

-We need to learn a lot about life, universe and everything else, and we are thankful that we have him as a teacher.
+We need to learn a lot about life, the universe, and everything else, and we are thankful that we have him as a teacher.